Saik4t1/Webapplication/DefaultSite_UbuntuEC2.md

-# Host Default apache site on ubuntu EC2
+# Host apache site on ubuntu EC2

 **Install Apache2 on Ubuntu**